Every company needs a company portal. There, we said it!

 A portal is generally accessed through a webpage, which can be an on-site only system, or available for remote access through identification verification.
 If your company portal requires remote access there will be some security measures you’ll need to put in place to make sure all your company data and resources are kept safe and secure.

-How is it different from an intranet?
+How is a company portal different from an intranet?

 Your intranet is all those company digital resources, connected via an internal networking structure.
 The portal is just the entryway to access it.
 These days, an intranet is often not just an internal network on site, though, it can be a virtual intranet provided by the cloud, or a hybrid cloud/on-premise solution.